Classport: Designing Runtime Dependency Introspection for Java: Introduction

 In summary, the main contributions of this paper are: \begin{itemize} \item A novel approach to inspecting Java dependencies at runtime, based on Java annotations.
-To the best of our knowledge, it is the first ever solution for runtime dependency introspection in Java. \item \tool, a publicly available prototype implementing the blueprint: \tool embeds information into binary artifacts and provides a runtime agent to retrieve dependency information during execution.\footnote{\url{https://github.com/chains-project/classport}} \item An evaluation of our novel technique on a set of \numberofprojects real-world applications, demonstrating the feasibility and applicability of our approach.\footnote{\url{https://github.com/chains-project/classport-experiments}} \end{itemize}
+To the best of our knowledge, it is the first ever solution for runtime dependency introspection in Java. \item \tool, a publicly available prototype implementing the blueprint: \tool embeds information into binary artifacts and provides a runtime agent to retrieve dependency information during execution (\href{https://github.com/chains-project/classport}{\path{https://github.com/chains-project/classport}}). \item An evaluation of our novel technique on a set of \numberofprojects real-world applications, demonstrating the feasibility and applicability of our approach (\href{https://github.com/chains-project/classport-experiments}{\path{https://github.com/chains-project/classport-experiments}}). \end{itemize}